voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 > 👍 Outcome
 >
-> You know which data to display to end-customers
+> You know which data to show to end-customers

 ## Response analysis